-This tree frog inhabits a vast area of the United States from inland Illinois to Virginia right around the coastal counies through to Mexico.
+This tree frog inhabits a vast area of the United States from inland Illinois to Virginia right around the coastal counties through to Mexico.

-Although they are generally green like the ones illustrated here, they can also be paler and even yellow or dark green/olive coloured.
+Although they are generally green like the ones illustrated here, they can also be paler and even yellow or dark green/olive-colored.

-This colour change can be due to localised populations, mating season or temperature fluctuations.
+This colour change can be due to localized populations, mating season or temperature fluctuations.

 There is also a white line down the outer side of the hind legs.

-They have little round suction cups on the end of each digit and have a horizontal pupil set in to a sort of metallic gold coloured eye.
+They have little round suction cups on the end of each digit and have a horizontal pupil set into a sort of metallic gold-colored eye.